The best online sales today: Solo Stove, AirPods Pro, Aerogarden and more | CNN Underscored

 - WD Drives and Sandisk memory cards are now up to 20% off on Amazon for a limited time only.

-- To celebrate National Coffee Day, Woot! is discounting 2-packs of Peet’s Coffee, starting at $31.99.
+- To celebrate National Coffee Day, Woot! is discounting two-packs of Peet’s Coffee, starting at $31.99.

 - This cordless workshop blower from Sun Joe will help you get the job done, and now it’s $39, down from $79, on Amazon.